Blockchain Commons produces projects that fulfill its Vision.

 LifeHash is a method of hash visualization based on Conway’s Game of Life that creates beautiful icons that are deterministic, yet distinct and unique given the input data.
 The basic concept is to take a SHA256 hash of the input data (which can be any data including another hash) and then use the 256-bit digest as a 16x16 pixel “seed” for running Conway’s Game of Life.

-Blockchain Commons SSKR is an implementation of Sharded Secret Key Reconstruction (SSKR) for use in Blockchain Commons Software Projects.
-It currently implements Shamir’s Secret Sharing, allowing for sharding and reconstruction of a key, to improve Resilience.
+SSKR is Sharded Secret Key Reconstruction (SSKR).
+It’s used by Blockchain Commons’ implementation of CSR.
+It currently implements Shamir’s Secret Sharing, allowing for sharding and reconstruction of a key.

 Research Papers